 About Sawtooth Log Files

-If there is no log configuration file provided, the default is to create an
+If there is no log configuration file provided, Sawtooth creates an

-error log and a debug log.
-Theses files will be stored in the log directory
+error log and a debug log by default.
+These files are stored in the log

 Path Configuration File.

 For Sawtooth core components, such as the validator or REST API, the log

 file names are

 For Python transaction processors, the author determines the name of the log file.
 Because a Sawtooth node can run several instances of the same transaction processor, it is important to create unique log file names for each running transaction processor to avoid naming conflicts.